Five Hiking Water Bottles Standing on a Trail Map Table in a Forest

 2. Weight vs. Temperature Control

-3. Cupholder Fit: A Small Detail That Matters
+3. Cupholder Fit: The Pre-Trail Detail

 4. Pack Compatibility: Side Pocket vs. Main Compartment